Search engine optimization (SEO) is a cost-effective way to improve your search engine ranking and bring visitors to your ecommerce site.

 By pinning down these areas of opportunity for your business and writing engaging content that provides readers with thoughtful and actionable information, the high-quality content that can make a real difference to your marketing success is attainable and achievable.

-Search engines prioritise user experience, so make sure your content is clear and easy to access.
+Search engines prioritize user experience, so make sure your content is clear and easy to access.
 Google has introduced ‘Rank Brain’ that will not only monitor your click through rates (CTR) from search results, but also how long people stay or dwell on your site.
 Pages that visitors stay to read are likely to give your search volume a boost.

 On the other hand, anything that distracts or prevents users from accessing the information they are searching for is likely to have a negative effect on your results.
 This will include pages with a lot of advertising and very little content and advertising that pushes content down the page.
 Making a user link through multiple pages to see all the content they are looking for can also have an adverse effect on your results.